Carloscisneroides/logistica/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend utilizes React 18 with Vite and TypeScript, styled with shadcn/ui and Tailwind CSS for a modern, responsive interface.
-Wouter handles client-side routing, and Lucide Icons provide visual elements.
+The frontend uses React 18, Vite, TypeScript, Tailwind CSS, and shadcn/ui for a modern, responsive design.
+Wouter is used for client-side routing, and Lucide Icons provide visual elements.
+The platform supports 10 languages and offers white-label customization for tenants, including logos, colors, and custom domains.

 ### Technical Implementations
-- **Frontend**: React 18, Vite, TypeScript, shadcn/ui, Tailwind CSS, Wouter, TanStack Query for state management, React Hook Form with Zod for forms, Playwright for E2E testing, and 10-language internationalization.
-- **Backend**: Node.js, Express, TypeScript, PostgreSQL with Drizzle ORM for type-safe database interactions.
-- **Authentication**: Session-based with multi-tenant isolation, role-based access control, and OWASP compliant security.
-- **AI Integration**: OpenAI API is used for contextual AI assistance, intelligent routing, and pattern detection within the anti-fraud system.
-- **Database**: PostgreSQL with a multi-tenant optimized schema, over 45 tables across core modules, Drizzle ORM for type safety and auto-migrations, comprehensive audit logging, and automated backups.
-A dedicated anti-fraud database is implemented for pattern detection and risk scoring.
+The backend is built with Node.js and Express, written in TypeScript, with PostgreSQL as the database managed by Neon, utilizing Drizzle ORM for type-safe interactions.
+The system is designed for containerization with Docker and Kubernetes.
+Authentication is session-based with multi-tenant isolation, role-based access control, and manual approval for new registrations, adhering to OWASP standards.
+OpenAI API is integrated for AI assistance, intelligent routing, and advanced anti-fraud pattern detection.
+The multi-tenant architecture ensures strict isolation through `tenantId` filtering on all queries.

 ### Feature Specifications

-**OPERATIONAL MODULES (✅ Ready):**
-- **Core Platform**: Dashboard, authentication, security
-- **Logistica & Spedizioni**: 7 active modules (routing, tracking, rates, customs, returns)
-- **eCommerce**: Storefront, anti-fraud checkout, loyalty system
-- **Sistema Amministrativo**: Documents, contracts, invoices, SRL registry
-- **Role-based Interfaces**: 5 areas (merchant, operator, partner, sub-client, admin)
-- **Sistema AI**: Contextual assistant, predictive anti-fraud
-- **PWA Mobile**: Refactored UI, category access, unified registration

-**IN CONSOLIDATION (🔧 Refinement Phase):**
-- **Global Enterprise Module**: Maritime/Air fleet management perfection
-- **Clienti & CRM**: Client management, anti-fraud profiling refinement
-- **Finanziario**: Billing, payments, Stripe testing phase
-- **Marketplace Digitale**: 90% complete + planned Glovo model integration
-- **Commerciale**: AI offers, coupons, upselling refinement
-- **Espansione Internazionale**: 4 modules in rollout (localization, compliance, partner APIs, distribution)

-**MULTILINGUA & PERSONALIZATION:**
-- **10 Languages**: IT, EN, ES, FR, DE, PT, AR, ZH, JA, TR with adaptive UI/UX
-- **White-label Customization**: Complete branding for sub-clients (logo, colors, domain, mobile icons)
-- **Competitive Defense**: Isolated environments, no cross-visibility, anti-fraud protection
+NYVRA provides a comprehensive set of operational modules including core platform functionalities, a multi-tenant system (master/client/subclient hierarchy), logistics and shipment management (routing, tracking, rates, customs, returns), e-commerce features (storefront, anti-fraud checkout), and administrative tools (documents, contracts, invoices).
+It supports five role-based interfaces (merchant, operator, partner, sub-client, admin) and includes an AI system for contextual assistance and predictive anti-fraud.
+The platform is also available as a PWA Mobile application.
+Key features in consolidation include marketplace connectors (Shopify, WooCommerce, Magento), subscription plans (Free, Business, Enterprise), Stripe integration for billing, and further international expansion modules.

 ### System Design Choices
-- **Modularity**: Core design principle allowing independent development and deployment of features.
-- **Scalability**: Optimized for thousands of concurrent tenants with rate limiting, caching, code splitting, lazy loading, and auto-scaling infrastructure.
-- **Security**: Strict tenant isolation, role-based access control, secure session management, API security (validation, sanitization), audit logging, data encryption, and an enterprise-grade AI anti-fraud system.
-- **Compliance**: GDPR ready, OWASP best practices, PCI DSS (via Stripe), and prepared for international customs compliance.
+The architecture emphasizes modularity for independent development and deployment, scalability for thousands of concurrent tenants through rate limiting, caching, and auto-scaling, and robust security measures including strict tenant isolation, RBAC, secure session management, and API security.
+It is compliant with GDPR, OWASP, and PCI DSS standards, and is prepared for international customs compliance.
+The multi-tenant design enables dynamic tenant resolution, isolated branding, and subscription enforcement.

 ## External Dependencies

-- **Stripe & Stripe Connect**: For payment processing, marketplace payouts, and automatic monetization.
+- **Stripe & Stripe Connect**: For payment processing, marketplace payouts, subscription billing, and monetization.
-- **OpenAI API**: Integrated for AI Assistant functionalities, intelligent routing, and advanced pattern detection in the anti-fraud system.
+- **OpenAI API**: For AI Assistant features, intelligent routing, and anti-fraud pattern detection.
-- **PostgreSQL**: The primary managed database for all application data.
+- **PostgreSQL (Neon-managed)**: Primary database for all application data.
-- **Object Storage**: Utilized for storing files, media, and other digital assets.
+- **Object Storage**: For storing files and digital assets.
-- **Replit Auth**: The unified authentication system for user management.
+- **Replit Auth**: Unified authentication system.
-- **Neon (for PostgreSQL)**: Managed PostgreSQL service.
 - **Translation APIs**: For multi-language support.
-- **Customs APIs**: For HS code prediction and tariff data in customs documentation.
+- **Customs APIs**: For HS code prediction and tariff data.
-- **Vessel/Flight Tracking APIs**: For real-time tracking in maritime and air fleet modules.
+- **Vessel/Flight Tracking APIs**: For real-time tracking in logistics modules.
-- **SendGrid**: For email notifications.
+- **SendGrid**: For email notifications and registration approvals.
+- **Marketplace APIs**: Shopify, WooCommerce, Magento, PrestaShop (in development).
+- **Courier APIs**: Integration with national and international shipping carriers.